keptn/lifecycle-toolkit/docs/content/en/docs/install/cert-manager.md

   issuerRef:
     kind: Issuer
     name: klt-selfsigned-issuer
-  :secretName webhook-server-cert // this has to match the name of the "secretName" field in the volume definition of step 1
+  secretName webhook-server-cert // this has to match the name of the "secretName" field in the volume definition
 ```

 Note the following about these fields: